Fun fact: Before becoming the remarkably mediocre sportswriter I am now, I was intent on becoming a lawyer.

 So, that's what I'm going to do today.

-With you lovely readers as the jury, I'm going to select the three leading candidates for the GM of the Year award this season and present a case -- pro bono, of course -- for why each should take home the hardware.
+With you lovely readers as the jury, I'm going to select the four leading candidates for the Jack Adams Award this season and present a case -- pro bono, of course -- for why each should take home the hardware.

 Let's do this, shall we?
 Court is now in session.

 Darryl Sutter - Calgary Flames